RAFAEL LLOYD IGLESIAS

 Composing, film and TV

-Rafael has composed music and worked closely with BAFTA award winning producers for documentaries, films and commissions and worked and delivered pieces for television, film and adverts for or with Michael Portillo BBC2 Natural World programme on Spain, Alan Whicker Travelocity, Sky Mad Dogs series with composer Martin Phipps, Sherlock Holmes with Patrick Gowers and the Royal Philharmonic, a Christmas album with producer Dru Masters and band Aliqua, recording with Magnus Fiennes for the animated series Freefonix.
+Rafael has composed music and worked closely with BAFTA award winning producers for documentaries, films and commissions and worked and delivered pieces for television, film and adverts for or with Michael Portillo BBC2 Natural World programme on Spain, Alan Whicker Travelocity, Sky Mad Dogs series with composer Martin Phipps (composer of the latest Napoleon film), Sherlock Holmes with Patrick Gowers and the Royal Philharmonic, a Christmas album with producer Dru Masters and band Aliqua, recording with Magnus Fiennes for the animated series Freefonix.
 Peter Gabriel and Solid State Logic commissioned a composition called 'Duende' together with a performance in Germany for their new rack mount processor unit of the same name.
 Rafael has also appeared in person on Midsomer Murders, RIK1, RTVE, Oxford Channel and in various interviews and performances.

 Collaborations